abiti2714/ETS0768-15/Set Methodes/README.md

   It only takes a single set as the parameter.
 If a list, tuple or dictionary is passed it converts it a set and performs the task.
 - Return value :
   Returns a set which is the symmetric difference between the two sets.

+symmetric_difference_update()
+The symmetric difference between the two sets is the set of elements that are in either of the sets but not in both of them. symmetric_difference() method returns a new set that contains a symmetric difference of two sets.
+The symmetric_difference_update() method updates the set by calling symmetric_difference_update() with the symmetric difference of sets.

+- symmetric_difference_update() Syntax
+- Syntax: A.symmetric_difference_update(B)
+- Parameters:
+  The symmetric_difference takes a single “iterable” as an argument.
+Iterable should contain hashable object.
+- Returns:
+  This method returns None (which indicates absence of a return value).
+It only updates the set calling symmetric_difference_update() with the symmetric difference of sets.

+Union() function
+Union() method in Python is an inbuilt function provided by the set data type.
+It is used to combine multiple sets into a single set, containing all unique elements from the given sets.
+It ensures that no duplicate values exist in the final set.

+- Union() Syntax
+  set1.union(set2, set3, …)
+- Parameters:
+  Zero or more sets can be passed as arguments.
+  If no parameter is provided, a copy of set1 is returned.
+- Returns:
+  A new set containing the union of all given sets.
+  Ensures no duplicate elements in the final set.

+Python Set update()
+The update() method in Python is used to modify dictionaries and sets.
+For dictionaries, it merges key-value pairs from another dictionary, iterable, or keyword arguments, updating existing keys or adding new ones.
+For sets, it adds elements from iterables (like lists or tuples), ignoring duplicates.
+For example, dict1.update(dict2) merges dictionaries, while set1.update([3, 4, 5]) adds elements to a set.
+It modifies the original collection in place, making it efficient for combining or updating data.

+- Syntax of set update():
+  dict.update([other])
+  other: This can be another dictionary, an iterable of key-value pairs (like a list of tuples), or keyword arguments.
+  If a key already exists in the dictionary, its value is updated.
+If the key does not exist, it is added to the dictionary.

+- update() method for dictionaries update() method for dictionaries is used to add or update key-value pairs from one dictionary (or an iterable of key-value pairs) into another dictionary.
+- Update() method for set
+  The update() method for sets is used to add elements from another set, list, tuple, or any iterable to the set.
+It is used to add elements from one or more iterables (like sets, lists, tuples, etc.) to an existing set.
+When we call set1.update(iterable), the elements from the iterable are added to set1.
+Since sets only store unique elements, any duplicates in the iterable are automatically ignored.
+- Syntax:
+  set.update(*others)
+  *others: This can be one or more iterables (like sets, lists, tuples, etc.).
+  Duplicate elements are ignored because sets only store unique elements.
+- Adding Elements of a Dictionary to a Set
+  If we want to add the keys or values of a dictionary to a set, we can use the update() method in combination with dictionary methods like .keys() or .values().